Best Budget Worksheets to Make Saving Money Fun

 4. “No spend days” challenge

 Thinking “I can’t buy that today” should serve as a prompt for you to question your purchase.
-Paying attention to your spending impulses will help you overcome harmful habits eventually.
+Pay attention to your spending impulses with the aim of overcoming harmful habits in the long run.

 5. Loose change challenge

-The point of this challenge isn’t the money, but the mindset shift.
-You’re not going to get rich from collecting couch change, but looking for new opportunities to make or save money is an eye-opener.
+The point of this challenge isn’t the money, but the whole mindset shift.
+Well, you’re not going to get rich from collecting couch change, but looking for new opportunities to make or save money is an eye-opener.

 6. “First to save” challenge

-Make the rules what you want, but this challenge involves setting a savings goal and some ground rules.
+Make the rules however you want, but the challenge involves setting a savings goal and some ground rules.

-One example of a “first to save” challenge is setting a goal of “saving” $200 in a month by coming in that much under budget for the month.
-You can see who can buy a week’s worth of groceries for the smallest amount (and put the leftover budgeted amount toward debt or savings).
-Or you could challenge your partner to save $100 in a week or less – the first one to make that by working side gigs wins.
+For example, a “first to save” challenge could involve saving $200 in a month by staying $200 under budget.
+You can see who can buy a week’s worth of groceries for the least amount and put the leftover money toward debt or savings.
+Or, you could challenge your partner to save $100 in a week or less; the first one to hit the goal by working side gigs wins.

 7. Pantry challenge